SirBob01/HyperNEAT/README.md

 Through the process of Darwinian natural selection, the genomes will eventually converge towards creating a network that can maximize the fitness function and solve the task.

+## Build

+To build the demo executables

+1. Create a build folder and go to it `mkdir build && cd build`
+2. Run `cmake .. && make -j 3`

 ## License

-Code and documentation Copyright (c) 2021 Keith Leonardo
+Code and documentation Copyright (c) 2022 Keith Leonardo

 Code released under the [MIT License](https://choosealicense.com/licenses/mit/).